-Although admiring the exterior of the 8,600 square foot castle-like structure is engaging, it is even more enchanting to be invited inside to marvel at its intriguing interior.
-The Haley’s entertained to a great capacity in the spacious rooms and parlors adorned with lavish furniture, hand-crafted embellishments and elaborate fireplaces.
-The intricate detailing on the woodwork which consists of solid mahogany, cherry and oak, added splendor to the mansion.
-During its initial heyday, famous guests included politicians, city founders, explorers and newspaper publishers.
+Although admiring the exterior of the 8,600 square foot castle-like structure is engaging, it is even more enchanting to walk inside and marvel at its intriguing interior.
+The Haley’s entertained to a great capacity in the spacious rooms and parlors.
+Additionally, each room is adorns lavish furniture, hand-made embellishments and elaborate fireplaces.
+Also, the intricate detailing on the woodwork which consists of solid mahogany, cherry and oak, adds splendor to the mansion.
+During its initial heyday, politicians, city founders, explorers and newspaper publishers were among famous guests .
 But perhaps no event at its time could have been as ceremonious as the marriage of Patrick and Mary Haley’s daughter, Angela, to Harry Keeley on November 29, 1917.

-After Patrick C. Haley’s death on February 2, 1928, just two months following his amiable wife’s death, the mansion was occupied by three of their unmarried daughters.
-Margaret, Madeline and Genevieve who did not imitate their parents’ flair for entertaining so the mansion was no longer renowned for its social significance.
+After Patrick C. Haley’s death on February 2, 1928, just two months following his amiable wife’s death, the mansion was occupied by three of their unwed daughters.
+Unfortunately, Margaret, Madeline and Genevieve did not imitate their parents’ flair for entertaining.
+As a result, the mansion lost renown for its social significance.